baugetfa/hydroroot/doc/usage.rst

 2. the lateral root length in mm
 3. a string of one or more number indicating the parent root

-In the example above, the root has two lateral of 1st order and on each of them one lateral of 2d order.
-The order of 1 indicates that the laterals are on the primary root.
-The last line with order 1 with 0.0 in the second column indicates the primary root tip.
+In the example above, the root has two laterals of 1st order and on each of them one lateral of 2nd order.
+Order of 1 indicates that the laterals are on the primary root.
+The last line of order 1 with 0.0 in the second column indicates the primary root tip.
-The line with order 1-1 indicates that this a second order lateral on the first lateral positioned at 2.14 mm from the branching on the primary root.
-And so on.
+The line with order 1-1 indicates that this is a second order lateral on the first lateral of the primary, positioned at 2.14 mm from the branching on the primary root.
+The 0.0 in the 2nd column in the line below indicates the tip of the lateral.
+1-2 stands for the 2nd lateral on the primary root.

-A 4th column with the averaged diameter of the root may be given, that may be used to build the MTG representing the architecture.
+A 4th column with the averaged diameter of the lateral roots, and the primary in the last row, may be given, that may be used to build the MTG representing the architecture.

 Running the calculation
 ~~~~~~~~~~~~~~~~~~~~~~~

 The corresponding notebook is *example/example_archi_from_file.ipynb*

-If the package HydroRoot is not installed, the following examples can be run by cloning the sources from git and then sourcing the src directory in Ipython console for instance like this:
+If the package HydroRoot is not installed, the following examples can be run by cloning the sources from git and then
+sourcing the src directory in Ipython console for instance like this:

 .. code-block:: python